Husk, E14 7LW

 - 649-651 Commercial Road, E14 7LW

-As well as coffee they do a few types of tea, made with teabags rather than loose-leaf, including caffeine-free varieties such as red berries and rooibos.
-Food is a fairly limited selection including soup, daal and naan, things on toast, and sweet and savoury pastries.
+As well as coffee they do several types of tea, made with teabags rather than loose-leaf, including caffeine-free varieties such as rooibos and lemongrass & ginger.
+Plant milks are offered at no extra cost.
+Food is a fairly limited selection including soup, daal and naan, filled baguettes, things on toast, and sweet and savoury pastries.

 It's a fairly open-plan space, broken up with pillars and dividing walls.
 The overall feel is of a renovated industrial space, with cast-iron radiators, stripped-back flooring, and functional lighting.
 However, daylight is encouraged inside by the large glazed section of facade at the front and a skylight further back.
 Original art hangs on the walls, and bookshelves are placed here and there.
 Seating is a combination of long communal worktables, individual cafe tables, and coffee tables flanked by low sofas.
 In good weather, outdoor seating is provided by a roof terrace.